- Banking and Financial Services Litigation

 - Defended a subsidiary of a major telecommunications company against breach-of-contract and conversion claims asserted by a terminated janitorial contractor.
 After removing the case to federal court, obtained dismissal of a conversion claim and moved for summary judgment on the contract claims.
 The parties settled the case at the mediation.
 (U.S. District Court, Western District of Pennsylvania).

 - Defended a major regional bank against breach-of-contract and tort claims asserted by the estate of the customer.
 The case resulted in a favorable settlement for the bank.
-(U.S. District Court, Easter District of Pennsylvania).
+(U.S. District Court, Eastern District of Pennsylvania).

 - Represented a Philadelphia restaurant owner in defending and resolving over 30 mechanic’s liens filed against the restaurant property.
 (Court of Common Pleas, Philadelphia County).